bbauska/JS-Basics-Unlock/README.md

 -   Understanding Source Maps: Source maps create a connection between the minified files served to the browser and their original source code equivalents.
-This allows developers to debug their code in the form it was written, even though what\'s running in the browser is a minified version.
+This allows developers to debug their code in the form it was written, even though what&#39;s running in the browser is a minified version.

 -   Generating Source Maps: Most modern build tools (like Webpack,